-Company and Group senior management and professionals who, given their activities or information to which they may have access, are classified as Affected Persons (as defined in article 6 of Gamesa's Internal Regulations for Conduct in the Securities Markets) by the Ethics and Compliance Division, will be subject to the Internal Regulations for Conduct in the Securities Markets, whose most recently revised version was approved on 24 March 2015.
+The senior management and professionals of the Company or its group who, given their activities or information to which they may have access, are classified as Affected Persons (as defined in article 6 of SIEMENS GAMESA's Internal Regulations for Conduct in the Securities Markets) by the Ethics and Compliance Division, will be subject to the Internal Regulations for Conduct in the Securities Markets, which most recently revised version was approved on 19 September 2016.

-In this regard, article 20 of the Internal Regulations for Conduct in the Securities Markets establishes that managers and professionals considered to be Affected Persons must immediately inform their supervisor or senior manager or the Ethics and Compliance Division of situations that could potentially give rise to a conflict of interest and keep such bodies permanently up to date with regard to said situations.
+In this regard, article 20 of these Internal Regulations for Conduct in the Securities Markets establishes that managers and professionals considered to be Affected Persons must immediately inform either their supervisor or senior manager or the Ethics and Compliance Division of situations that could potentially give rise to a conflict of interest and keep such bodies permanently up to date with regard to said situations.
 Any concerns regarding the actual existence of a conflict of interest must be addressed with the Ethics and Compliance Division.